barenbaruna/Introduction-to-NLP-with-Hugging-Face-Transformers/README.md

 To get started with this project, ensure you have the necessary dependencies installed.
 You can find detailed instructions in this notebook project.

+## Support 📧
+For any questions or issues regarding this project, feel free to contact me at [barenbarunaharahap@gmail.com](mailto:barenbarunaharahap@gmail.com).

+## Acknowledgements 🙏
+Special thanks to IBM Advance AI @ Infinite Learning for providing valuable insights and guidance throughout this course.